-The Department will monitor the CONTRACTOR's quality of care outcome activities and corrective actions taken as specified in the Medicaid Managed Care Program Quality Assessment Plan in the Medicaid Managed Care Policy Manual.
-The CONTRACTOR must make provisions for prompt response to any detected deficiencies or contract violations and for the development of corrective action initiatives relating to this Contract.
+The Department will monitor the CONTRACTOR's Quality of care outcome activities and corrective actions taken as specified in the Medicaid Managed Care Policy and Procedure Guide.
+The CONTRACTOR must make provisions for prompt response to any detected deficiencies or contract violations and for the development of corrective action initiatives relating to this contract.